Blog

 If your team has never conducted a crisis simulation before, use the steps below to host an exercise that will help you test your response plan’s effectiveness and pinpoint any gaps in advance of a real crisis.

-Step 1: Prepare the Scenario
+Step 1: Prepare Your Crisis Simulation Scenario

 Prior to the simulation, you will select the type of scenario you want your team to respond to.
 Pay particular attention to the scenario’s level of difficulty.
 A challenging simulation will ensure that your crisis communications team learns how to react in a crisis and builds confidence in their response.
 On the other hand, if the scenario is too hard and the team fails to respond appropriately, the team may experience a decrease in morale and confidence.
 Ultimately, you should strive to strike a balance between providing valuable lessons without pushing your team past their breaking point.